mc-imperial/multicore-test-harness/README.md

 We used the following enemy processes to stress individual resources.
 It is easy to extend the framework and stress different shared resources that we have not included and that might be particular to specific platforms.

-1\.
-Bus stress
+a) **Bus stress**.
 We have designed the enemy with the aim of hindering data transfers between the CPU and main memory.
 It reads a series of numbers from a main memory data buffer and increments their value.

-2\.
-Cache stress
+b) **Cache stress**.
 This enemy process causes interference in the shared cache.
 It executes operations that cause as many evictions as possible.

-3\.
-Memory thrashing stress
+c) **Memory thrashing stress**.
 This enemy process causes interference in the shared bus and shared RAM controller.
 Memory thrashing enemy processes that make frequent RAM accesses and thus cause a lot of bus traffic and keep the RAM controller busy.

 ### 2. Tuning the enemy processes ###

 There are three possibilities to train an enemy process to cause as much interference as possible

-* **Fuzzing**. samples different configurations and remembers the best values.
+a) **Fuzzing** samples different configurations and remembers the best values.
 This approach has the advantage of being lightweight and providing a baseline for the more complicated techniques.

-* **Simulated Annealing** is a metaheuristic to approximate global optimisation in a large search space.
+b) **Simulated Annealing** is a metaheuristic to approximate global optimisation in a large search space.
 It is often used when the search space is discrete (e.g., all tours that visit a given set of cities).
 For problems where finding an approximate global optimum is more important than finding a precise local optimum in a fixed amount of time, simulated annealing may be preferable.

-* **Bayesian Optimisation**.
+c) **Bayesian Optimisation**.
 Bayesian optimization works by constructing an approximation of the interference caused by enemy process with various tuning parameters.
 This approximation is improved with every new observation of a new set of parameters.

 1\.
 Create a JSON file that defines the type of training process, with the following parameters: